GIfatahTH/states_rebuilder/examples/ex_009_1_3_ca_todo_mvc_with_state_persistence/README.md

               //Navigate to DetailScreen
               final shouldDelete = await RM.navigate.to(
                 //As this is a new route, getting a todo state from context no longer possible.
-                //Using 'reInherited' method will make the todo state available on the new route. todoItem.reInherited(
+                //Using the 'reInherited' method will make the todo state available on the new route. todoItem.reInherited(
                   context: context,
                   builder: (context) => const DetailScreen(),